UV-Visible Spectroscopy

 What are the limitations of UV-Vis?

-UV-Visible spectroscopy is unable to analyze compounds that do not interact with light in the UV and visible areas of the spectrum.
+UV-visible spectroscopy is unable to analyze compounds that do not interact with light in the UV and visible areas of the spectrum.
 Examples of this type of material are organic components that do not have a high level of electron conjugation, as well as certain inorganic compounds.

 What is Measurlabs?